kwseow/kwseow.github.io/index.md

 #### Book
   - [Book Crossing](http://www2.informatik.uni-freiburg.de/~cziegler/BX/):: The BookCrossing (BX) dataset was collected by Cai-Nicolas in a 4-week crawl (August / September 2004) from the Book-Crossing community

+  - [Goodreads Books](https://www.kaggle.com/jealousleopard/goodreadsbooks):Detailed information about books through numerous columns for building a book recommender engine.
+This is my personal favourite for getting a hang out of actually attempting the recommendation task.

 #### Dating
   - [Dating Agency](http://www.occamslab.com/petricek/data/):: This dataset contains 17,359,346 anonymous ratings of 168,791 profiles made by 135,359 LibimSeTi users as dumped on April 4, 2006.